hoehermann/purple-gowhatsapp/README.md

 * `fetch-contacts`
   If set to true (default), buddy list will be populated with contacts sent by server.
-  This is useful for the first login, especially.
+  This is useful for the first login in particular.
+If enabled while connecting, it will also fetch the current list of WhatsApp groups.

 * `fake-online`
   If set to true (default), contacts currently not online will be regarded as "away" (so they still appear in the buddy list).